ChrisR08/ChrisR08/README.md

 ### Hi, I'm Chris!👋

-I have recently graduated from a full-stack web development bootcamp co-certified by Imperial College London, finishing in 1st place out of 262 students with a task grade of 100%.

-I'm excited to add to my existing skills and continue towards a career change from the Royal Marines into the UK tech industry.
-I am currently learning PHP and the LAMP stack to add these essential skills to my web dev toolbox.
+After teaching myself to code whilst injured in the Royal Marines in 2018, when the opportunity arose to attend a full-stack web development bootcamp, I eagerly applied.

+Having completed the course in 2023, I am bringing my strong leadership, management, and instructional skills to the UK tech industry, honed through my 13 years of service in the Royal Marines.

+With six years of experience building and maintaining websites, including two years at an agency, I have experience with HTML, CSS, JavaScript, React and PHP.

+In my previous role, I was highly skilled at problem-solving, delivering mission-critical intelligence to a deadline and adapting to new challenges.
+I am eager to incorporate these skills into a new career as a web developer.

+I am passionate about creating intuitive, user-friendly and accessible online experiences and am committed to staying current with emerging technologies and best practices.

-I'm eager to learn from more experienced team members whilst incorporating my problem-solving skills, determination, and adaptability into my new career as a full-stack web and software developer.
+I'm eager to learn from more experienced team members while incorporating my problem-solving skills, determination, and adaptability into my new career as a full-stack web and software developer.

 ## Technologies and Languages